An Analytical Theory of Spectral Bias in the Learning Dynamics of Diffusion Models

-This compactly express the weight matrix as a weighted sum of shift matrix power, enable us to write down the gradient efficiently.
+This representation compactly expresses the weight matrix as a weighted sum of shifted matrix powers, enabling us to write down the gradient efficiently.

-\paragraph{Remark:} \begin{itemize} \item For circulant shift matrix $P^{T}=P^{-1}$. $P^{T}P=0$ exactly. \item For non circulant shift matrix, approximately $P^{T}=P^{-1}$ but there will be some issue in the boundary condition. \item Trace with it also allow us to elegantly extract entries from a matrix. \item Multiplying this shift matrix allows us to shift the matrix \end{itemize} This decomposition of weights allows us to write down the loss and the gradient
+\paragraph{Remarks} \begin{itemize} \item For circulant shift matrix, $P^{\top}=P^{-1}$. $P^{\top}P=0$ exactly. \item For non-circulant shift matrix, approximately $P^{\top}=P^{-1}$ but there will be issues at the boundary condition. \item Taking the trace with it also allows us to elegantly extract entries from a matrix. \item Multiplying by this shift matrix allows us to shift the matrix \end{itemize} This decomposition of weights allows us to write down the loss and the gradient.

-For $k\ge0$
+For $k \ge 0$,